 A partner at Rivkin Radler, Brian has over 30 years of experience in employment law, labor law, and employment-related litigation in federal and state courts as well as before federal, state, and local agencies.

 Brian’s clients include healthcare providers, securities firms, manufacturers, technology companies, not-for-profits, universities, associations and small businesses.
 He regularly advises his clients on employment, labor, corporate, contracts and commercial matters.
-He provides supervisory training to his clients, counselling with respect to mergers and acquisitions, partnership and shareholder agreements and disputes, successor and joint employer issues.
+He provides supervisory training to his clients, counseling with respect to mergers and acquisitions, partnership and shareholder agreements and disputes, successor and joint employer issues.
 Brian is also frequently called upon to draft and update employment contracts, non-compete clauses, separation agreements, employee handbooks, and company policies to comply with new laws, regulations, court decisions, and workplace issues.

 A former law clerk for a U.S. district court judge, Brian also has substantial experience handling non-compete, trade secret, Employee Retirement Income Security Act (ERISA), partnership, securities, FINRA, and commercial litigations and arbitrations.

 Brian is deeply committed to the practice of labor and employment law.
-In connection with his practice, Brian received an Award of Recognition from the Suffolk County Bar Association in 2012 for his service and continued dedication to the development of the Suffolk Academy of Law’s continuing legal education program.
+In connection with his practice, Brian has received an Award of Recognition from the Suffolk County Bar Association for his service and continued dedication to the development of the Suffolk Academy of Law’s continuing legal education program.
 A former officer of the Suffolk Academy of Law and a former adjunct professor at Hofstra Law School and the New York Institute of Technology, Brian frequently lectures and publishes on critical and emerging legal issues affecting the workplace.